Marriage Advice From Your Favorite Divorce Lawyer, Part Three

 My mother loves gardening and nature and fruits and trees.
 She always said, “You gotta water it, you can’t not water it.”
 I may not have listened to her about the plants in my office (which have all since died), but I adhere to this watering theory every day in my marriage.

-My profession is one of those special professions that guarantees there will be jerks for spouses.
+My profession is one of those special professions that guarantees meanness to spouses.

-We all have jerk tendencies: it has to do with the fall of Adam and Eve, and free will.
+We all have mean tendencies: it has to do with the fall of Adam and Eve, and free will.

-Even Mother Theresa and Ghandi must have moments where they struggled against and won against their inner jerk.
+Even Mother Theresa and Ghandi must have moments where they struggled against being mean.

-If you have social media and are active on it, and have posted selfies and such, chances are you have been a jerk.
+If you have social media and are active on it, and have posted selfies and such, chances are you have been mean.

 Ever bashed someone’s political, religious, ethical, moral, spousal, edible choices?
-Jerk.
+Mean.

 Stop comparing your marriage with other people’s.